 To begin this assay, find suitable vials that will hold about 15 mL.
 For each enzyme that you will test, you will need four vials.
 One vial will be used as a blank, and three others will be used to assay activity of three dilutions of the protease.
 Three dilutions are useful when checking the final calculations against each other.
 To each set of four vials add 5 mL of our 0.65% casein solution, and let them equilibrate in a water bath at 37 °C for about 5 minutes.
 Then, add varying volumes of enzyme solution you want to test to three of the test sample vials, but not the blank.
 Mix them by swirling and incubate for 37 °C for exactly 10 minutes.
 The protease activity and consequential liberation of tyrosine during this incubation time is what will be measured and compared between the test samples.

-After this 10 minute incubation, add the 5 mL of the TCA reagent to each tube to stop the reaction.
+After the 10 minute incubation, add the 5 mL of the TCA reagent to each tube to stop the reaction.
 Then an appropriate volume of enzyme solution is added to each tube, even the blank, so that the final volume of enzyme solution in each tube is 1 mL.
 This is done to account for the absorbance value of the enzyme itself and ensure that the final volume in each tube is equal.
 Now incubate the solutions at 37 °C for 30 minutes.

 During this 30 minute incubation, you may want to set up your tyrosine standard dilutions, which is done using six dram vials (dram vials can be substituted with polypropylene tubes) that can easily hold 8 mL.
 To the six vials the 1.1 mM tyrosine standard stock solutions is added with the following volumes in mL: 0.05, 0.10, 0.20, 0.40, 0.50.
 Don't add any tyrosine standard to the blank.
 Lower standards may be needed for impure test samples with that will yield little color change.
 Once the tyrosine standard solution has been added, add an appropriate volume of purified water to each of the standards to bring the volume to 2 mL.